Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Other models

-The training of the network was carried out following a supervised learning approach.
-Decisions regarding pre-processing, architecture, and learning parameters were influenced by what was found to work when the same model was applied to the ERO data in \citet{pearce-casey24}.
+The training of the network was carried out following a supervised learning approach. {Decisions regarding} pre-processing, architecture, and learning parameters were influenced by what was found to work when the same model was applied to the ERO data in \citet{pearce-casey24}.
 In the learning process, a binary cross-entropy loss function was used and was optimised by the Adam stochastic optimisation method \citep{Adam}, with a learning rate of $10^{-3}$.
 The models were trained for 40 epochs, using a batch size of 32.
-In order to prevent over-fitting, several data augmentation techniques were performed during training, allowing the images to be zoomed in and out (0.75 to 1.3 times the original size), rotated, and flipped and shifted both vertically and horizontally.
-The output of the final convolution layer was flattened and was inputted to a fully-connected layer with dropout probability $p=0.5$.
-The final fully-connected layer used a sigmoid activation to turn the output scores into lens probabilities.
+In order to prevent overfitting, several real-time data augmentation techniques were performed randomly at each epoch during training.
+These augmentations included allowing the images to be zoomed in and out (0.75 to 1.3 times the original size), rotated, and flipped and shifted both vertically and horizontally.
+The output of the final convolution layer was flattened and was inputted to a fully connected layer with dropout probability $p=0.5$.
+The final fully connected layer used a sigmoid activation to turn the output scores into lens probabilities.